Ampex AG-440B-8 Story...

 And of course most of the vu lamps were burned out.
 Has anyone installed led's on theirs?
 I'd really like to get these lit up but the replacement bulb I found is $27.

 I got a new pinch roller installed, but the pinch roller is not engaging with the capstan.
 And since rewind isn't working either, I need to go ahead and get new relays to eliminate that as any issues.
-Would THIS one work though?
-Only thing is, I'm not seeing this threaded screw on the bottom of the original on any relays I'm looking at.
-Pic of said screw/relay bottom of original below.
+Would THIS one work?
+I'm not seeing the threaded screw on the bottom of the original relays on any of the relays online for sale.
+Pic of said screw/relay bottom is attached below.
 Before I go spend $80+ on 4 relays, I wanted to see if anyone could advise me on this.
 Also, if anyone has a more affordable, reliable relay that has worked for them, I'd be open.
 I obviously don't want to skimp here, but if I can save something, that would be nice.

 Outside of that, I scored a scrape flutter idler from sweetbeats (thanks Cory!), and a NOS record head.
-Planning on sending the heads to John French soon.
+Planning on sending the heads to John French soon when I have some fazools saved up.
 Also Dave Dintenfass has been helpful over email and sent a few parts to help get my pinch roller in action.

 Lastly, I'm on the lookout for a torque delay and power booster as my machine doesn't have those.
 If anyone has a lead or would be open to selling, I'd be grateful.